graphql/graphql-spec/spec/Section 3 -- Type System.md

 provide the `@deprecated` directive if representing deprecated portions of the schema.

+GraphQL implementations that support the type system definition language should provide the `@specified` directive if representing custom scalar definitions.

 **Custom Directives**

 GraphQL services and client tooling may provide additional directives beyond